 Communication: Department staff members help patients and families better understand healthcare issues and also serve as a liaison by facilitating communication between a patient’s family and the healthcare team, other family members, school personnel, and multiple community agencies.

-Information and Referral: The Department provides information about resources for needs such as health insurance, transportation, finances, legal services, counseling and vocational services.
+Information and Referral: The Department provides information about resources for needs such as health insurance, transportation, finances, legal services, behavioral health resources, counseling and vocational services.
 Additionally, we help assess for food insecurity and provides resources, and other barriers to accessing medical care for children.

-Six of our 30 professional social workers, all of whom are master-level prepared, provide services to emergency room patients and hospital inpatients.
-The other social workers provide services to patients seen in the clinics and sub-specialty clinics such as oncology and hematology clinics, as well as patients that may be admitted to the hospital for continuity of care which is the standard of practice.
+Eight of our 30 professional social workers, all of whom are master-level prepared, provide services to emergency room patients and hospital inpatients.
+The other social workers provide services to patients seen in the clinics and sub-specialty clinics such as Oncology and Hematology Clinics, as well as patients that may be admitted to the hospital for continuity of care which is the standard of practice.